People

 Sue Bierman, Executive Director

 Sue received her B.S., M.S, and Ph.D. from Texas A&M University.
 Her major fields of study are Psychology, Counseling, and Higher Education Administration.
 Before joining the A-LEC staff in January 2007, Sue was an Assistant Professor and Coordinator for Student Services at Butler University.
 Sue has taught courses in Psychology, Statistics, and Student Success and Ethics.
 She has worked in Residence Life, Student Activities, and Athletic Advising.
-Sue enjoys playing tennis, attending the grand slam events, and rescuing dachshunds.
+Sue enjoys playing pickleball, scary movies, and reading.

 sbierman@smu.edu